monalisasabina/ph-2-project/README.md

-# PHASE-2 PROJECT: THE TOOLS STOCKTAKING APPlICATION
+# PHASE-2 PROJECT: THE TOOLS STOCKTAKING APPLICATION

 ## INTRODUCTION
   The tools stocktaking application is used to check the number of tools that are in an engineering store.